MaHaGrC/tabby-capture-output/README.md

-# Save Output
+# Capture Output

 #### For the Tabby terminal

-This plugin lets you stream console output into a file.
+This plugin lets you stream console output into a file. - to auto log errors and fixes ...

+based on tabby-save-output

 ![](https://github.com/Eugeny/tabby-save-output/raw/master/screenshot.png)